whowechina/mai_pico/README.md

     <img src="doc/assemble_1.jpg" width="60%">
   * Solder the button PCB first.
     <img src="doc/assemble_2.jpg" width="60%">
-  * PCBs are daisy-chained using short 4-wire cable, they're LED_GND, LED, LED_5V and BUTTON_GND.
-So the BUTTON signal pin is not soldered yet.
+  * PCBs are daisy-chained using short and soft 4-wire cable, they're LED_GND, LED, LED_5V and BUTTON_GND.
+The BUTTON signal pins are not soldered yet, you can later wire them.
+Don't worry about the order of button GPIOs, because they can be remapped through command line interface.
     <img src="doc/assemble_3.jpg" width="60%">
   * You need 3M5423 UHMW film tape (or similar hard and super-smooth PTFE tape with 0.2-0.3 thickness).
 It is to lubricate the button surface that touches the keyswitch.
     <img src="doc/button_lub.jpg" width="60%">